montagejs/montagejs.org/docs/hello-montagejs.md

 # Hello MontageJS

 This tutorial will show you how to assemble a simple MontageJS application.
 The goal is to quickly familiarize you with the basic building blocks of the MontageJS framework.
 To make the most of this tutorial, you should have a basic understanding of HTML, CSS, and JavaScript and some familiarity with working in a command-line environment.
+You should also have have completed part 1 of this tutorial series, set up your development enironment.

 ## Say Hello to MontageJS